Charter and Bylaws

 Appendix iii: Organisational Timeline for the Congress

-• Heads, Heads-Elect and Deputy Heads of Assemblies and Chairperson and Co-chairperson of the Local Congress Committee shall start preparations for the programme and speakers 2 years prior to the Congress.
+• Heads, Heads-Elect and Deputy Heads of Assemblies and Chairperson and Co-chairperson of the Local Congress Committee start preparations for the programme and speakers 2 years prior to the Congress.

 • Deadline for Abstracts should be set at 6 months prior to the Congress.